How to create a Debian VM in Proxmox and configure networking

 Upload button from the content section.

-Upload button to upload the ISO file.
+Upload button in order to upload the ISO file.

-Step 3: Create a Virtual Machine
+Step 3: Creating a VM

 Create VM button from the top.